Back to People

 90%

-Finished manuscript 'On Computable Numbers, with an Application to the Entscheidungsproblem' introducing Turing machines and the universal machine concept.
+Completed and delivered 'On Computable Numbers, with an Application to the Entscheidungsproblem' (published Nov/Dec 1936); introduced Turing machine and universal machine concepts.

 Confidence